CORONAVIRUS (COVID-19): UPDATED INFORMATION

-On 11 January 2018, the Home Office made what it describes as a minor change, but what we think is a pretty significant change, to the way it calculates absences for ILR applications for many applicants applying from work categories of the Immigration Rules.
+On 11 January 2018, the Home Office made significant changes to the way it calculates absences for ILR applications for many applicants.

-Instead of continuing to assess absences for ILR applications against a fixed consecutive 12-month period, as it previously has, its new position is that the maximum 180-day limit will apply to any rolling 12-month period during the qualifying period for ILR (this is usually five years but it may be less if the applicant is in a Tier 1 route and is applying under one of the accelerated ILR provisions).
+Instead of continuing to assess absences for ILR applications against a fixed consecutive 12-month period, the maximum 180-day limit will now apply to any rolling 12-month period during the qualifying period for ILR.
+This is usually five years, but may be less for some routes with accelerated provisions.

 Other rules relating to absences